 What not to write is also just as important as what to write.

 "Don't say things like "'I hope you don't get killed,'" Lord added.
 "Don't ask about how many people they have killed."

 And, if you're looking for love, you're looking in the wrong place.

 "(Pen pal programs are) not a dating service," Lord said.
 "We are here to support them from home, and hope that they come home safe and sound."

 The best way to send letters to military members overseas is through an organization that supports our troops.
-The standard method of starting a letter is to write “Dear Hero” and to introduce yourself.
 The troop who receives the letter will then have the choice to write back.

 There are a few organizations that coordinate pen pals.
-Each has a different method for doing so, so it’ll help to read a group’s policies to ensure your letter correspondence success.
+Each has a different method for doing so, so it'll help to read a group's policies to ensure the success of your letter correspondence.